Introduction to quantum groups: 5d. Symplectic groups

 the irreducible representations are all self-adjoint, and can be labelled by positive integers, with their fusion rules being the Clebsch-Gordan ones,

 and the dimensions of these representations are given by

 where $q,q^{-1}$ are the solutions of $X^2-NX+1=0$.
 Also, we have $Sp_2^+=SU_2$. \end{theorem}

 \begin{proof} This is a straightforward unification of the results that we already have for $O_N^+$ and $SU_2$, the technical details being all standard.
-See \cite{b01}. \end{proof}
+See \cite{ba1}. \end{proof}

-We will be back to $O_N^+$ and $O_F^+$ later on, first in section 7 below, with a number of more advanced algebraic considerations, in relation with super-structures and twists, and then in section 8 below, with a number of advanced probabilistic computations.
+We will be back to $O_N^+$ and $O_F^+$ later on, first in chapter 7 below, with a number of more advanced algebraic considerations, in relation with super-structures and twists, and then in chapter 8 below, with a number of advanced probabilistic computations.

+Finally, as the saying in geometry and physics goes, there is no $SU_2$ without $SO_3$.
+We will construct in chapter 9 below a kind of ``$SO_3$ companion'' for $O_N^+$.
+This companion will be something quite unexpected, namely the quantum permutation group $S_N^+$.